 Financial Statement

 The daily administration of the budget shall be the responsibility of the Executive Director.
 The Executive Director shall provide the Board with a monthly financial statement.
-This shall include a report of receipts and disbursements and estimated status by major budget category, the cash balance on hand, and the amount of invested funds at the end of the immediate preceding month.
+This shall include a report of receipts and disbursements and estimated status by major budget category, Grant category, the cash balance on hand, “Orders of Treasurer” and the amount of invested funds at the end of the immediate preceding month.

 Expenditure of Funds